puid/Elixir/README.md

 So what does the statement "*these IDs have 122 bits of entropy*" actually mean?
 Entropy is a measure of uncertainty after all, and we're concerned that our IDs be unique, probably unique anyway.
 So what does "122 bits of entropy" mean for the probable uniqueness of IDs?

 First, let's be clear what it _doesn't_ mean.
 We're concerned with uniqueness of a bunch of IDs in a certain context.
-The uniqueness of _any one_ of those ID isn't the real concern.
+The randomness of _any one_ of those ID isn't the real concern.
 Yes, we can say "*given 122 bits of entropy*" each ID has a probability of 2<sup>-122</sup> of occurring.
 And yes, that certainly makes the occurrence of any particular ID rare.
 But with respect to the uniqueness of IDs, it isn't "enough" to tell the whole story.

-And here, we hit another subtlety.
+And here again we hit another subtlety.
 It turns out the question, as posed, is underspecified, i.e. it is not specific enough to be answered.
 To properly determine how entropy relates to the probable uniqueness of IDs, we need to specify *how many* IDs are to be generated in a certain context.
 Only then can we determine the probability of generating unique IDs.
 So our question really needs to be: given **N** bits of entropy, what is the probability of uniqueness in **T** random IDs?

 Fortunately, there is a mathematical correlation between entropy and the probability of uniqueness.
 This correlation is often explored via the [Birthday Paradox](https://en.wikipedia.org/wiki/Birthday_problem#Cast_as_a_collision_problem).
 Why paradox?
 Because the relationship, when cast as a problem of unique birthdays in some number of people, is initially quite surprising.
 But nonetheless, the relationship exists, it is well-known, and `Puid` will take care of the math for us.